yireo/Yireo_GoogleTagManager2/ARCHITECTURE.md

 ## Extensibility in general
 - XML layout arguments
-- Injectable interfaces in namespace `Yireo\GoogleTagManager2\Api\`
+- Injectable interfaces (with a preference) in `Yireo\GoogleTagManager2\Api\`
-- Interfaces to enforce certain behaviour (like `TagInterface`)
+- Non-injectable interfaces to enforce certain behaviour in `Yireo\GoogleTagManager2\Api\Data\`

-Don't touch anything else.
+Don't touch anything else directly in the code of this extension - don't make core hacks.
 If you want to add something in a way that is not supported, open a GitHub Issue and let's discuss how to support it anyway.

 ## DataLayer definition
 The datalayer that is sent to Google Tag Manager is in general built up in two ways: Via inline scripts that are inserted into the HTML of pages and via external JavaScript files.

 The inline scripts are based on a ViewModel `Yireo\GoogleTagManager2\ViewModel\DataLayer` that is added (under the argument `data_layer_view_model`) to a block named `yireo_googletagmanager2.data-layer`.
 The block also adds two other arguments: `data_layer` and `data_layer_processors`.
 Both arguments are used by the ViewModel to build up the datalayer.
 The argument `data_layer` contains a static definition, derived from XML layout.
 The argument `data_layer_processors` contains a listing of PHP processors that could modify the static `data_layer` afterwards.

 ## XML layout argument `data_layer`
 The XML layout argument `data_layer` is used to generate the initial datalayer (as part of the HTML document) and it should contain therefore only values (or tags) that are cacheable.
 In other words, values related to customer sessions or checkout sessions should be picked up in JavaScript instead.